Our quick guide on how to make a claim for abuse compensation

 Our client was very distressed and flustered.
 He tried to get away from Simon by going into the downstairs toilet.
-Whilst in the toilets Simon entered and pulled the client round to look at his genitals.
+While in the toilets Simon entered and pulled our client round to look at his genitals.
 Our client managed to get out of the room and back to the main building, telling Simon that he was going to call the police.
-Simon threatened our client saying that he would go to prison if the police were called.
+Simon threatened him, saying that he would go to prison if the police were called.

-Our client wanted to go home and was prepared to walk as he had missed the last bus.
-Simon therefore offered to drive him home, promising that he would not touch him.
+Our client wanted to go home but he had missed the last bus.
+Simon offered to drive him home, promising that he would not touch him.
 Our client felt unable to refuse as he was so intimidated by Simon and was many miles from home.
-During the journey our client was again sexually abused despite repeated appeals to Simon to stop.
+During the journey our client was again sexually abused despite repeated appeals to stop.

 Our client was able to confide in his father about the assault.
-With his father’s help he told the station master who subsequently reported it to the operations manager.
-A meeting was held during the course of which Simon admitted what he had done.
-He was suspended from work for 6 months but neither the station master or the operations manager reported the assault to the police.
+With his father’s help he told the stationmaster and a meeting was held during the course of which Simon admitted what he had done.
+He was suspended from work for 6 months but the assault was not reported to the police.

 Years later, when several historic abuse cases came into the public eye, our client felt able to report the incident to the police himself and Simon was arrested in October 2014.
 He admitted the offence to the police and was placed under caution for five years and made to sign the Sex Offenders Register.

-Our client contacted us and we carried out a free case assessment.
+Our client contacted our legal helpline and we carried out a free case assessment.

 We said that even though the sexual abuse had occurred many years ago, cases of historical abuse can still be pursued.

-We taliked about funding the legal costs and agreed to deal with the claim on a No Win – No Fee basis.
+We talked about funding the legal costs and agreed to deal with the claim on a No Win – No Fee basis.

-We obtained the police records and sent a formal letter of claim to the Great Central Railway.
-We directed the claim to them as they were effectively Simon’s employers and therefore were 'vicariously' liable for what he did during the performance of his duties.
+He decided that he would like to proceed with making the claim.
+We therefore considered what evidence would be needed to prove his case and obtained the police records which would confirm that Simon had admitted to the offence.
+We then sent a formal ‘letter of claim’ to the Great Central Railway.
+We directed the claim to them as they were effectively Simon’s employers and therefore legally responsible for what he did while he was working for them.

-Let us help you make a claim for sexual abuse
+Contact us for guidance on how to make a claim for abuse compensation